boomboompower/SkinChanger/README.md

 # SkinChanger

+## Notice on Archival
+As of the 12th of March, this mod will no longer be updated or maintained - Anyone is free to get in touch and fork this if they wish :)

 A Minecraft mod which allows players to change their cape and skin directly from an in-game menu.
 Skins can be retrieved from files, urls and directly from player names and UUIDs.

 ##### Badges